ShwetaGrewal/KafkaPractice/README.md

 # KafkaPractice
-This repository shows simple scala kafka code for beginners
+This repository shows simple scala kafka example code for beginners

 It showcases
 1. producers